 However, the spoils are huge.
 Big players earns millions of pounds and are celebrities in their own right - plus it's only going to get bigger!

 If you’re one of those gamers who need to get your hands on the new game before anyone else, the idea of being an actual games tester is incredible appealing.
 The truth is, as fun as it sounds, there isn’t a huge amount of money in it and you’ll probably have to spend a long time playing games you don’t actually like.

 Game testing is where large video game companies employ video game testers who test games in development and report any problems or glitches they discover.

 A lot of games testers in the industry do it as a way to make money while studying at university (which then puts them in good stead if they want a career in the games industry after graduating).

 To be a decent games tester you need to have a good attention span, and not get bored of a game even if you’ve played hundreds of hours of it.
-You’ll need to be detailed oriented to spot bugs and describe the precise steps to the development team to help them find and fix the bugs.
+You’ll need to be detail-orientated to spot bugs, and describe the precise steps to the development team to help them find and fix the bugs.

 So you just play a game, record your gameplay, record a comment and upload the whole thing to YouTube.
 You enable monetise on your video and start earning money through YouTube’s Google Adsense ads displayed on your video.
 Each time someone clicks on an ad, you get paid a small amount.

 It you really want to make money, you’re going to have to build yourself a solid subscriber base on YouTube.
 For a long time, you’ll be uploading videos while getting hardly any views.
 The more you upload, the more people will subscribe and the more money you’ll earn.
 It will take a long time though.